Ukraine and US have agreed on a framework economic deal, Ukrainian officials say

-KYIV, Ukraine — (AP) — Ukraine and the U.S. have reached an agreement on a framework for a broad economic deal that would include the exploitation of rare earth minerals, three senior Ukrainian officials said Tuesday.
+KYIV, Ukraine — (AP) — Ukraine and the U.S. have reached an agreement on a framework for a broad economic deal that would include access to Ukraine's rare earth minerals, three senior Ukrainian officials said Tuesday.

 The officials, who were familiar with the matter, spoke on condition of anonymity because they were not authorized to speak publicly.
 One of them said that Kyiv hopes that signing the agreement will ensure the continued flow of U.S. military support that Ukraine urgently needs.